phcode-dev/phoenix-fs/README.md

 ### Throws

-- `Error`: If the provided path doesn't start with `/tauri/` or cannot resolve to system path.
+- `Errors.EINVAL`: If the provided path doesn't start with `/tauri/` or cannot resolve to system path.

 ### Examples